usgs/wdfn-blog/content/WMA-viz-hires-2021.md

 ---
 {{< figure src="/static/viz-hires-2021/hiring_banner_viz.png" alt="A banner announcing “We are hiring data visualization specialists.
 Applications will be open on USAjobs Nov 17th-23rd “.
 A collection of images shows different chart and map data visualizations from USGS.">}}

-Last updated: Dec 8th, 2021
+Last updated: Feb 3rd, 2022

 #### Thanks to everyone who applied
-We are in the process reviewing applications now.
-We will be in touch in the coming weeks to schedule interviews.
+We are in the process reviewing applications and beginning the interview process.
+For those who applied to the GS-09 position, your application in USAjobs should have an updated status, and we have contacted applicants for the first round of interviews.
+We continue to work with HR to review applicants to the GS-12 position.
+We will be reaching out in the coming weeks to schedule interviews for the GS-12.
 Thank you for your patience!

 --------------------